 There is growing literature on the appraisal of HEI buildings using the POE technique in recent times.
-State-of-the-art analysis and practice review by Li, Froese, and Brager (2018) of POE in buildings indicate that HEI buildings are among the most popular research interests besides residential and office buildings.
-Reasons given by the authors centred on the rising interest of people spending most of their time living, working, and studying in these buildings.

-Researchers have evaluated indoor climatic conditions of operating temperature, relative humidity, daylight ratio luminance, air velocity, and indoor noise level as significant factors relating to POE in hostel facilities (Dahlan et al. 2009; Dhaka et al. 2013; Bonde and Ramirez, 2015; Alborz and Berardi, 2015).
-However, these factors are design-related issues but require continuous improvement during the building occupation.
+State-of-the-art analysis and practice review by Li, Froese and Brager (2018) of POE in buildings indicate that HEI buildings are among the most popular research interests besides residential and office buildings.
+The reasons given by the authors were centred on the rising interest of people spending most of their time living, working and studying in these buildings.
+Researchers have evaluated indoor climatic conditions of operating temperature, relative humidity, daylight ratio luminance, air velocity and indoor noise level as significant factors relating to POE in hostel facilities (Dahlan et al. 2009; Dhaka et al. 2013; Bonde and Ramirez, 2015; Alborz and Berardi, 2015).
+However, these factors are design-related issues that require continuous improvement during the building occupation.
 Hence the need for their assessment through the POE technique.
-The authors view that hostel building in HEIs and its environment should prioritise efficient functioning and productivity.
-However, the rapid expansion and proliferation of academic programs in Nigerian universities without corresponding hostel facilities placed a considerable burden on achieving a good learning environment (Olatunii, 2013).
+The authors view that hostel buildings in HEIs and its environment should prioritise efficient functioning and productivity.
+However, the rapid expansion and proliferation of academic programs in Nigerian universities without corresponding hostel facilities placed a considerable burden on achieving a good learning environment (Olatunji, 2013).
 This scenario has brought unethical methods of learning.
-At the same time, the prime cause of this menace, as posits by Olatunji (2013), is mismanagement of funds, lack of maintenance culture, and uprising student population in the Nigerian context.
+At the same time, the prime cause of this menace, as posited by Olatunji (2013), is the mismanagement of funds, lack of maintenance culture and an uprising student population in the Nigerian context.

 Hostel facilities in various regions have been studied through the POE method to obtain satisfaction feedback from student occupants within the past decade.
-Indoor Environmental Quality (IEQ) parameters were chiefly studied either by objective or subjective measurements or by combining both methods (Dahlan et al., 2009; Dhaka et al., 2013).
-Several works of literature (Zuhaib, Manton, Griffin, Hajdukiewicz, Keane, and Goggins, 2018; Tang, Ding, and Singer, 2020; Akanmu, Nunayon, and Eboson, 2020; Sadick, Kpamma, and Agyefi-Mensah, 2020) have used the acronym "IEQ" to represent Indoor Environmental Quality in assessing the human comfort and satisfaction in buildings.
-Zuhaib et al. (2018) defined IEQ "as the suitable levels of thermal, visual, acoustic, and Indoor Air Quality (IAQ) environments."
-The authors opined that four physical environmental factors that affect the thermal environment are air temperature, mean radiant temperature, air velocity, and relative humidity.
+Indoor environmental quality (IEQ) parameters were chiefly studied either by objective or subjective measurements or by combining both methods (Dahlan et al., 2009; Dhaka et al., 2013).
+Several works of literature (Zuhaib et al., 2018; Tang, Ding and Singer, 2020; Akanmu, Nunayon and Eboson, 2020; Sadick, Kpamma and Agyefi-Mensah, 2020) have used the acronym "IEQ" to represent indoor environmental quality in assessing the human comfort and satisfaction in buildings.
+Zuhaib et al. (2018) defined IEQ as "the suitable levels of thermal, visual, acoustic and indoor air quality (IAQ) environments".
+The authors opined those four physical environmental factors that affect the thermal environment are air temperature, mean radiant temperature, air velocity and relative humidity.

 On the other hand, clothing value and metabolic rate are regarded as personal factors.
-The visual environment is measured subjectively based on illumination, luminance and brightness, luminous range, and menace of glare.
+The visual environment is measured subjectively based on illumination, luminance and brightness, luminous range and menace of glare.
 Furthermore, the acoustic environment is a measure of speech privacy and satisfactory sound levels.
 Finally, IAQ is expressed in terms of ventilation and carbon dioxide concentrations.
-Thus, lack of attention to IEQ issues could lead to low academic performance and higher medical bills of students, and a poor reputation to the University.
+Thus, a lack of attention to IEQ issues could lead to low academic performance and higher medical bills for students and a poor reputation for the University.